Skip to main content

 Edit config File

-• According to the connected camera, remove the comment symbol # from the corresponding setting line. isx031-gmsl-camera-a is the camera model being connected, and sensor-type=ISX031C_GMSL2F_1CH corresponds to the serializer model and channel count
+• Depending on the connected camera, remove the comment symbol # from the corresponding configuration line.
+Here isx031-gmsl-camera-a is the camera model being connected, and sensor-type=ISX031C_GMSL2F_1CH sets the camera channel parameter.

-• For connecting one ISX031C (either Link A or Link B is acceptable; the program will auto-detect):
+• If one IS031 camera is connected (either link A or link B; the program will auto‑detect):

 dtoverlay=isx031-gmsl-camera-a,sensor-type=ISX031C_GMSL2F_1CH